Goulash

 I don’t do that.
 While one-pot pasta dinners are great in theory, I’ve never been a fan.
 Pasta emits starch during the cooking process.
 That in itself is not a bad thing.

 Using a cup of starchy water to make a delicious pasta sauce is a great cooking hack.
-It's how I make Shrimp Carbonara.
-But having all that extra starch mix with the goulash.
-It just doesn't work for me.
+It’s how I make Shrimp Carbonara.
+But having all that extra starch mixed with the goulash.
+It just doesn’t work for me.

 So in this recipe, I cook the pasta separately (according to package instructions).
 And afterward, add the cooked pasta to the goulash.

-More Easy Comfort Food Recipes
+More Easy and Comfort Food Recipes

 Beef Stew – classic, hearty stew recipe.